PointerToNextPole/my-learning-note/React学习笔记.md

 >
 > <img src="https://s2.loli.net/2024/02/23/zKHFg72f58vtQBb.png" alt="Snipaste_2024-01-30_01-07-47" style="zoom:50%;" />
 >
-> 回复中说的很清楚：useEffect 期待返回一个 cleanup fn 或者 null，而不是 async 的 promise；返回一个 promise，显然不符合 useEffect 的预期，感觉也会使其功能错乱。
+> 回复中说的很清楚：`useEffect` 期待返回一个 cleanup fn 或者 null，而不是 async 的 Promise 。返回一个 Promise，显然不符合 `useEffect` 的预期，感觉也会使其功能错乱。

 You can’t “undo” a network request that already happened, but your cleanup function should ensure that the fetch that’s *not relevant anymore* does not keep affecting your application.
 If the `userId` changes from `'Alice'` to `'Bob'`, cleanup ensures that the `'Alice'` response is ignored even if it arrives after `'Bob'`.

 **In development, you will see two fetches in the Network tab.** There is nothing wrong with that.
 With the approach above, the first Effect will immediately get cleaned up so its copy of the `ignore` variable will be set to `true`.
 So even though there is an extra request, it won’t affect the state thanks to the `if (!ignore)` check.

-**In production, there will only be one request.** If the second request in development is bothering you, the best approach is to use a solution that deduplicates requests and caches their responses between components:
+**In production, there will only be one request.** <font color=dodgerBlue>If the second request in development is bothering you</font>, <font color=dodgerBlue>the best approach is</font> to use a solution that deduplicates requests and caches their responses between components:

 ```jsx
 function TodoList() {